fenago/react-graphql-course/mini-labs/1_Getting_Started_GraphQL.md

 ﻿### Lab 1:  Getting Started

+**Lab Solution** Solution is present in `Lab1` directory.

 To create a new project and install GraphQL.js in your current directory:

 **Do this:**

 ```
 npm init

 npm install graphql@15.5.0 --save
 ```

 Writing Code

-To handle GraphQL queries, we need a schema that defines the Query type, and we need an API root with a function called a “resolver” for each API endpoint.
-For an API that just returns “Hello world!”, we can put this code in a file named server.js:
+To handle GraphQL queries, we need a schema that defines the Query type, and we need an API root with a function called a "resolver" for each API endpoint.
+For an API that just returns "Hello world!", we can put this code in a file named server.js:

 **Do this:**